 She sighed heavily as she looked out of this very aperture, now clouded over like smoky glass, to the street below.
-Her soft, ivory hands gripped onto the stained wooden frame that outlined and lightly tapered off the window.
-The outside was grey, damp, and dreary and she could hardly make out the sea through the dense fog.
+Her soft, ivory hands gripped onto the stained wooden frame that outlined the window.
+The outside was grey, damp, and dreary.
+She could hardly make out the sea through the dense fog.
 Her right hand instinctively rose and gripped the silver necklace that rested right past her collarbone.
 Her index finger traced over the triquetra knot and smoothed over the rounded triangle of obsidian that nestled securely in the middle.
-The metal of the necklace was warm to the touch from her body heat, which gave her a comforting feeling, like that of petting a cat.
+The metal of the necklace was warm to the touch, soothing some of her anxiety.

-Suddenly, the electrical, overhead light that hung in the middle of the room switched on, causing Lunette to turn.
-Her pink mouth twitched to the side as she spun her head to look behind her.
+Suddenly, the overhead light that hung in the middle of the room switched on, causing Lunette to turn.
+Her pink mouth twitched to the side as she spun her head to look.
 The shoulder-length, brown curls that extended from the top of her head went bouncing along with her white nightshirt as if they were dancing.

 “Oh!
 You’re awake!”
 A familiar voice declared with surprise.
-Standing at the doorway with a startled look on their face, was Lunette’s aunt, Tatiana.
+Standing at the doorway with a startled look on her face, was Lunette’s aunt, Tatiana.

 Lunette turned completely to face the older woman then, shifting her weight onto one side, leaning onto the edge of her low set window like a seat.
 “Well, yeah,” she began, folding her arms over her chest and meeting her aunt’s gaze.
 “I kinda have to be, school starts in an hour.”
-The young brunette’s tone was bitter as she spoke of her school.
+The young brunette’s tone was bitter as she spoke.

 Tatiana’s face twisted with sympathy, her dark eyebrows lowering and a weak smile forming on her pale lips.
-“Lunette...” she sighed, straightening herself in the doorway with her left hand still on the brass doorknob.
+“Lunette...” she sighed and straightened herself in the doorway with her left hand still on the brass doorknob.
 She knew her niece was unhappy, but it was too early in the morning to start with the complaining.

 “Don’t bother,” Lunette breathed out with annoyance, standing up fully as her arms swung to her thighs, “I’ll meet you downstairs.
 Don’t trouble yourself making me anything to eat, you’ll just make me late.”

-“Alright…” Tatiana replied uncertainly, her expression forlorn as she moved out of the room and closed the door behind her.
-Lunette stared at the now closed, chipped, cream-colored slab of wood that separated her from everyone else for a moment before exhaling a sharp breath and walking to the closet.
+“Alright…” Tatiana's expression was forlorn as she moved out of the room and closed the door behind her.
+Lunette stared at the chipped cream-colored slab of wood that separated her from everyone else.

 She hated being here, and her family knew it.
 There was absolutely no reason to move from New Orleans to Eastport.
 Just the sound of the town she now resided in made her want to fall into an abyss.

 There was nothing particularly exciting or noteworthy in this uninteresting backwater that compelled Lunette to care about it.
 If anything, Eastport’s only saving grace was its rich history, which Lunette adored, but the population was roughly thirteen-hundred in a city that covered only twelve square miles.
-Even then, it was mostly just a collection of islands, with a primary focus on the port system.
-The only thing that was remotely intriguing was the Old Sow Whirlpool off the coast, but even that was in Canada.
+Even then, it was mostly a collection of islands, with a primary focus on its port system.
+The only thing that was remotely intriguing was the Old Sow Whirlpool off the coast.
+But even that was in Canada.

 Upset, but now dressed for school, Lunette did her best to shake off her troubling thoughts and headed down the creaky stairs of the new apartment she was supposed to call ‘home’ and entered the main area.
 Unsurprisingly, it was still dark.
 The outside sun had yet to rise this early in the morning; not that it would help any with the haze that was consuming the town.

-The old mahogany floors creaked as Lunette shifted her weight across them, the white thread of her socks catching on a few decaying pieces near the corner of the kitchen where the planks met tile.
+The old mahogany floors creaked as Lunette shifted her weight across them, the white thread of her socks catching on a few decaying pieces near the corner of the kitchen where the planks met the tile.
 She flipped up the light switch that rested on the wall separating the cooking and living areas, illuminating the space with yellow fluorescence.
-The living room was painted a sickly sulfur color that wasn’t the slightest bit flattering and already it was chipping at the seams and where the paint was thinnest.
+The living room was painted a sickly sulfur color that wasn’t the slightest bit flattering and it was chipping at the seams.
 The deterioration was worst near the bricked-up fireplace that resided on the far end.